-Other operating costs comprise rent and utilities, telecommunication, repairs and maintenance, travel, legal and professional, as well as other miscellaneous expenses.
+Other operating costs include rent and utilities, telecommunication, repairs and maintenance, travel, legal and professional, as well as other miscellaneous expenses.
 These costs will generally increase in relation to our revenue, although at a lower rate than variable expenses.
-This category also includes certain other expenses such as goodwill and intangibles impairment, foreign exchange gain or loss and bad debt write-downs.
-This category was impacted by our adoption of IFRS 16, Leases, effective July 1, 2018.
+This category also includes certain other expenses such as goodwill and intangibles impairment, foreign exchange gain or loss and bad debt writedowns.

-Income (Loss) from Operations
+Income / (Loss) from Operations